 Enables or disables the system fan speed control function.
 Enabled allows the system fan to run at different speed according to the system temperature.
+You can adjust the fan speed with EasyTune based on system requirements.
 If disabled, the system fan runs at full speed.
 (Default: Enabled)